MeldrickWee/AskMyPDF/README.md

 ultimately enhancing the user experience and the usefulness of the Q&A tool.

 The AI Practitioner Handbook was first converted from a PDF file into embeddings with OpenAIEmbeddings (OpenAI), which cost approximately $0.086 for 94 pages of text content.
+An embedding can be thought of as an information dense representation of a string of text.
+The information captured refers to the semantic and syntatic meanings when words are used to form a coherent sentence.
+Such embeddings are in the form of a vector of numbers represented in the same latent space.
+By residing in the same latent space, the distance between embeddings can be understood as an indication of their semantic similarity or dissimilarity.
 Using FAISS, developed by Facebook, the embeddings were saved locally as a vector store for efficient similarity search.

 ## Features